Dates to remember:

 How much will it cost?

 Property taxes are applied on a percentage value of a home’s assessed value, not the market value.
 This bond issue proposes an increase of $0.65 on property taxes.
 After the increase, the property tax rate is still nearly $1.50 less than after Linn-Mar last successful bond vote.

 |Assessed Value||Rollback||Taxable Value||Homestead Credit||Net Taxable Value||Change Per $1,000||Annual Tax change||Monthly Tax charge|

 Learn more about the Summary Tax Impact for residential, multi-residential, and commercial properties.

 What is the Historical District Levy Rate?

 What is the district’s current and projected enrollment?

 On May 7, 2018, RSP Associates presented a 2017-2018 Enrollment Report during the Board of Education meeting.
 The report outlines district enrollment and demographics in addition to development in the community and enrollment projections.

-Enrollment at Indian Creek, Novak Elementary, and Oak Ridge Middle School is near or exceeding building capacity and district enrollment is at 91 percent capacity.
+Enrollment at Indian Creek, Bowman Woods Elementary, and Oak Ridge Middle School is near or exceeding building capacity and district enrollment is at 91 percent capacity.